 Other (please specify)

-a man thrown a harm 11

 Business As cheap as possible.

 No comment.

 We don't pay the bills.

 Residential Need to understand the price quality trade off to answer this.

 None should be less.

 I don't think the quality needs changing and I wouldn't pay more if I had an option.

 It's great as it is.

 For some reason our power bills are quite high despite our efforts to save power.

 Current supply is good.

 I wouldn't be happy to pay more as my power provider is very expensive.

 The Company appears to be well run and should not need any price increases above inflation.

 The quality is perfectly acceptable the way it is.

-Why are we getting rebates if the charges are not consistent with making ends meet or is everyone else taking
+Why are we getting rebates if the charges are not consistent with making ends meet or is

-huge profits.
+everyone else taking